Introduction

 • php_value max_input_time 300

-1. Save and upload the .htaccess file back to your server.
+1. Now you can save and update “.htaccess” file back to the server.

 B) Update the php.ini File

-1. Access your website’s root directory via FTP or your hosting control panel.
+1. Firstly, you can go to your website’s root directory via FTP otherwise use the hosting provider control panel.

 1. Locate or create a php.ini file.